AndrejaCH/AndrejaCH/README.md

 ### Hi there 👋

+This is Andreja!
+Thank you for visiting my GitHub page.

+I recently graduated from Data Analytics BootCamp form UC Berkeley Extension 🎓 where I gained technical programming and analytical skills and developed essential industry ingenuity through real-world projects and team collaborations.
+Feel free to take a look at my repositories.

+I am currently enrolled in Udacity Data Analyst Nanodegree Program continue to hone my skills as a Data Analyst and exploring an amazing field of Data Science! 🧐

+### Currently...

 - 🧐 I just finished Data Analytics BootCamp form UC Berkeley Extension
 - 🤓 I'm currently enrolled in Udacity Data Analyst Nanodegree Program
 - 📫 How to reach me:https://www.linkedin.com/in/andrejach/